Spinks Lane railway station

-One month before the N&BR opened, a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Spinks Lane station became a Norfolk Railway asset.
+One month before the N&BR opened, the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) authorising the amalgamation of the Yarmouth and Norwich Railway with the N&BR came into effect and so Spinks Lane station became a Norfolk Railway asset.

 However, two stations in the relatively small Wymondham was deemed to be excessive and Spinks Lane closed in November 1845 after only four months of operation.

 The station building was still extant in 1983 but had been demolished by 1986.

 is the town's sole station today.